davidherney/moodle-format_onetopic/README.txt

 IN VERSION
 =============
+2015011805:
+Added functionality: Adds a configuration option at section edit screen to allow people to change the text of the first tab of the sublevel tabs (By Daniel Neis Araujo).

 2015011804:
 This release was powered by Loyola Leadership School of Universidad Loyola Andalucia Added functionality: Duplicate current section